alhoqbani/laravel-mobily-ws-notification/README.md

 > This package has no affiliation with mobily.ws whatsoever.

 #### Credentials.
-There two methods of authentication when using mobily.ws api.
+There are two methods of authentication when using mobily.ws api.

 You could send requests using your login credentials (mobile/password), or by using the apiKey which you can generate from your mobily.ws account.